kestra-io/docs/content/docs/15.how-to-guides/terraform-templating.md

 - `max_sync_duration`: the maximum duration to wait for logs
 - `airbyte_url`: the Airbyte URL of the instance
 - `cron_expression`: the cron expression to trigger the flow
-- `late_maximum_delay`: the maximum delay to wait for the flow to start, in case of missed schedul
+- `late_maximum_delay`: the maximum delay to wait for the flow to start, in case of missed schedules (backfill)

-## Sublfow example: easily query and display results for a give Postgres database
+## Sublfow example: query and display results for a given Postgres database

 Subflows are a way to encapsulate logic and make it reusable across your codebase.